LostArtefacts/TRX/docs/trx/lua/reference/ROOMS.md

   Parameters:
   - **`pos`** (vec3).
 World position.
   - **`room_num`** (integer, optional).
-0-based room to look from.
+Room number, matching the numbers level editors show.
+The room to look from.
 The search crosses portals, so a neighbouring room's floor is found too.
 Without it, the room is looked up from the position, which takes the first room that contains it and passes over the flipped-away ones.
 Where rooms overlap, name the room, or ask the room itself with `room:floor_height`.
+Counted from 0.
   - **`opts`** (table, optional). `fix_tilts`: whether a floor tilt that lies inside a wall is taken into account, `true` by default. `false` gives the flat height the original games read there, which is what the geometry glitches of the vanilla levels rest on.

   Returns: integer or `nil`.